JowoScript/JowoScript/README.md

 </div>
 </div>

 ### Blacklist data is problematic with its creator based on name company (This will update in kingdom studio, jowoscript, js3, etc), all data will increase over time stay tune.
-The relations partner will be blacklist too (After i blacklist They dont think the future)
+The relations partner will be blacklist too (After i blacklist They black days the future)
 <div align="justify">
 <ol>
 	<li>Big bad wolf Indonesia (global) is have problematic with Muhammad Nurcahyo Pratomo before (bullying and intimidation work)</li>